 Recently, a report appearing in the journal, Neurology, revealed that a ketogenic diet is also profoundly helpful in adults as well as children in terms of treating epilepsy.
 The research found that there was a reduction of about 50% in 32% of patients treated with a ketogenic diet.
 There was a reduction of seizures in 29% of patients who followed the modified Atkins diet.
 Nine percent of the patients on the ketogenic diet had a greater than 90% reduction in the frequency of their seizures.

 Both the ketogenic diet and the modified Atkins diet are designed so that your take in approximately 75% of your calories from fats.
 The study indicated that resolution of seizures came quickly with both diets, within a few days to weeks.
 The most common side effect of treating adults with epilepsy with the ketogenic diet was weight loss.

-It is important to note that only 60-65% of patients taking medication become completely seizure free using the medication.
-Thirty five percent of people with epilepsy are resistant to the effects of medication.
+It is important to note that only 60-65% of patients taking medication to become completely seizure free using the medication.
+Thirty-five percent of people with epilepsy are resistant to the effects of medication.

 Fats for Fuel

 The ketogenic diet switches your body from burning carbohydrates for fuel to burning fats for fuel.
 Carbohydrates are quick shots of energy.
 Adjusting your diet so that there are more available fats than carbohydrates switches your body to prefer burning fat for energy.
 This will improve the mitochondrial function of your body.